Bennyaks/CRDQE/README.md

 ### Registration Month Selection

-Allows validation using the selected registration month for month-specific rules and reporting.
+Allows validation using the selected registration month for month-specific consistency checks and reporting.

 ---